eclipse-thingweb/playground/README.md

 ## Examples

 - Some example Thing Descriptions are provided in the Examples folder at directory WebContent/Examples.
-There are both valid and invalid ones.
+There are :
+    + Valid: 4 lights are lit green, no warning message is displayed
+    + Warning: 4 lights are lit green, at least one warning message is displayed, starting with !
+    + Invalid: At least one of the 4 lights are lit red, a warning message might be displayed

 ## Troubleshooting